 The maker movement is basically taking advantage of the situation of cheaper parts construction and packaging up parts especially for curious hobbyists.
 This makes sourcing parts easy for hands on prototyping, even in Australia.
 Also gives us access to cool technology like 3D printing.

-Open source is generally something able to copyrighted – such computer code, 3D model or information – that is licenced in a way that basically anyone can use it for free as long as they adhere to the license terms.
+Open source is generally something – such computer code, 3D model or information – that is licensed in a way that basically anyone can use it for free as long as they adhere to the license terms.
 Generally, large, successful open source projects have thousands in their ‘community’ and sometimes hundreds of contributing developers.
 What this means is a lot of the complex core work in many situations is already done.
 The APM autopilot code base is a fantastic example.
 Build a drone or rover OR EVEN A SUBMARINE and there is tested working autopilots ready to control them for free with great communities to help you out.

 Now all this is really neat because people that have qualifications in say agronomy or experience in farm management that have real problems to solve can upskill and then have an overlapping understanding in agriculture and their associated technology of interest.